Lechevalier999/Browser-console-and-API-tools/Information.md

 Able to see all the interactions and data between an API/Cookie and website Good for making hacks for browser games.

-Example of how logged info appears in the console:

-API Request Detected:
-Get: example lol
-Bearer: sbfhajhvbsibf

 # How it stays undetected
 Just cause the code is obfuscated does not mean its completely undetectable however these are the measures I put in place to make it mostly undetectable: